-In this installment, Rose speaks with Teresa Walker, Chief Operating Officer-Emeritus at Waller Lansden Dortch & Davis, about sociability and resilience, the research of Dr. Larry Richard, and the legal industry’s need to rethink its approach to business development.
+Teresa Walker, COO-Emeritus at Waller Lansden Dortch & Davis, explains to us how the legal industry needs to rethink its approach to business development.

 Rose Ors: Who are the leaders and thinkers outside the legal industry who have influenced your work?